USRC Gallatin (1871)

 USRC Gallatin, was a Gallatin–class revenue cutter of the United States Revenue Cutter Service in commission from 1874 to 1892.
 The fourth ship of the Revenue Cutter Service to bear the name, she was named for the fourth U.S. Secretary of the Treasury, Albert Gallatin.

-Gallatin was laid down by the David Bell Company at Buffalo, New York, in 1871 and commissioned in 1874.
+Named after President Thomas Jefferson's Secretary of the Treasury, the Gallatin was laid down by the David Bell Company at Buffalo, New York, in 1871 and commissioned in 1874.
 She was equipped with an iron hull and a Fowler patent steering propeller, a six-bladed screw with a separate engine for steering and reversing.
 Installed in October 1871, the Fowler propeller proved unsatisfactory and required reconstruction.
-On 4 October 1873 a sea trial of the reconstructed Fowler steering propeller proved to be uneconomical failure and a contract to make alterations was negotiated in March 1874.
+On 4 October 1873, a sea trial of the reconstructed Fowler steering propeller proved to be uneconomical failure and a contract to make alterations was negotiated in March 1874.
 The Fowler propeller was replaced by the David Bell Company.
-Gallatin was finally ordered to Boston, Massachusetts to begin patrol on 23 October 1874.
+Gallatin was finally ordered to Boston, Massachusetts, to begin patrol on 23 October 1874.